-The Planning Commission, Houghton Community Council and City Council have since held several study sessions and briefings to provide staff with direction on code changes.
-At the September 13, 2018 and September 27, 2018 PC meetings, the most straightforward potential code amendments having the least policy impacts were considered, leading up to discussions on the most complex and controversial of the amendments, tree retention with development, at the November 8, 2018 PC meeting.
+Since June 2018, the Planning Commission, Houghton Community Council, and City Council have held several study sessions and briefings to provide staff with direction on code changes.
+The Planning Commission considered the most straightforward potential code amendments having the least policy impacts at the September 13, 2018 and the September 27, 2018 PC meetings.
+The PC requested additional information and options for some of the code changes, which was presented in the November 8, 2018 PC meeting memo.